-How To Pay Yourself: Salary vs Dividends
+How to Pay Yourself: Salary vs. Dividends

-Due to the advantages and disadvantage of both methods, many business owners use a combination of both payment methods.
+Due to the advantages and disadvantage of these methods, many business owners use a combination of both payment options.
 You can also set up a trust through a small business corporation and as the head of your family.
 The family trust can then legally become a shareholder of the corporation and receive dividends.
 The recipients of the trust have the advantage of reduced taxes due to exceptions and tax credits.

 Calculate Your Salary With Your Budget

 When you’re self-employed, thinking in terms of hourly wages when determining your salary isn’t too economical, because you probably work all the time.
 Instead, think in terms of a base salary or a percentage of sales.
 For example, if your primary job is generating leads, you can pay yourself a percentage of each sale.
 You can also refine your budget based on an incentive plan.
 Perhaps if you sell 10 widgets, you get a bonus of 10%, but if you sell 20 widgets, you get a bonus of 30%.
 As you fine-tune your own incentive strategy, do it with the intention of eventually hiring someone else to do the job.
 That is, think about what incentives you might put in place for someone to do your job effectively.

 Perhaps the best way to determine how much you can pay yourself is by developing a budget.
 Your budget should be a living document that you reference often.
 Include a sales forecast and a cost of getting the work done to ensure you have a viable business model.
 Sometimes, the amount you pay yourself is simply dependent on what’s left after keeping the business running.